 FASB accounting standard SOP 98-1: Accounting for the Costs of Computer Software Developed or Obtained for Internal Use (ACC Section 10,720) provides legal guidance on the appropriate way to account for corporate investment in software.
 In a waterfall method of software development with phased gates where all of the feasibility, analysis and design activities and task are completed before development begins and individual team members track their time to specific work breakdown tasks associated with discrete project phases (i.e. a preliminary phase of feasibility analysis and high level design; a development phase of development, testing, implementation, integration and deployment ; and a deployment phase of stabilization and maintenance); this accounting standard provides clear guidance.
 However, as Agile gains prominence, the phased gate language results in significant confusion and challenges of interpreting how to map the iterative work that happens throughout an Agile project lifecycle and is becoming an increasing urgent issue.

 Risks associated to the absence of an Agile Accounting Standard that provides clear guidance to ensure that organizations understand Agile project cost accounting and consistently and appropriately account for corporate investment in software include:

 - Loss of material benefits of utilizing the an Agile methodology (increasing the cost and risk of software development)

 - Blocking large scale and enterprise adoption of Agile

-- Increasing the risk of false audit findings, inappropriate financial reporting and restatement of earnings.
+- Increasing the risk of false audit findings and inappropriate financial reporting

 - Limiting organizations and industry from fully adopting and leveraging the benefits of an Agile Software Development Methodology